-Because the decision of eligible employees to participate in the Exchange Program is voluntary, we are not able to predict who or how many employees will elect to participate, how many options will be surrendered for exchange or the number of RSAs that may be issued.
-As noted above, neither current or former members of our Board, current or former executive officers, nor former employees are eligible to participate in the Exchange Program.
+Because the decision of Eligible Participants to participate in the Exchange Program is voluntary, we are not able to predict who or how many individuals will elect to participate, how many options will be surrendered for exchange or the number of RSAs that may be issued.
+As noted above, neither current or former members of our Board, current or former executive officers, former employees, nor former consultants are eligible to participate in the Exchange Program.